Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 ## Introduction to the BlackSheep CLI

-The previous tutorial described the basics to create an application from scratch.
+The previous tutorial described the basics of creating an application from scratch.
 While that knowledge is important, it is usually not desirable to start every project from scratch.
 BlackSheep offers a command-line interface (CLI) that can be used to start new projects.
 The CLI can be installed from the